Kejdi09/Network_Intrusion_Detection_Agent/ReadMe.md

 ## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
+For issues or questions, open an issue on GitHub.
-- Check the documentation in `docs/archive/`
-- Review the test report for expected behavior

 ---

 **Last Updated:** January 11, 2026
-**Status:** ✅ Production Ready
+**Status:** Production Ready